Answers to Frequently Asked Questions

 on-line have reported any problem.

 Our on-line order system uses a secure server.

 You can tell if a server is encrypted to safeguard your credit card number.

 Look at the "Address" in your web browser.
 If it starts with "https://" the server is encrypted.

 The "s" means it is a secure, encrypted server.

 If you are uncomfortable sending your credit card number over the Internet, you might

-prefer to print our registration
+prefer to print our order form

 you can do that 24 hours a day, 7 days a week, from anywhere.